maoiscat/mpv-osc-modern/README.md

     vidscale=yes/no          -- scale the controller with the video? hidetimeout=1000         -- duration in ms until the OSC hides if no mouse movement. enforced non-negative for the user but internally negative is 'always-on'. fadeduration=500         -- duration of fade out in ms 0=no fade minmousemove=3                  -- minimum amount of pixels the mouse has to move between ticks to make the OSC show up iamaprogrammer=yes/no           -- use native mpv values and disable OSC internal track list management (and some functions that depend on it) font='mpv-osd-symbols'          -- default osc font
     seekbarhandlesize=1.0           -- size ratio of the slider handle range 0 ~ 1
     seekrange=yes/no                -- show seekrange overlay
     seekrangealpha=128              -- transparency of seekranges
-    seekbarkeyframes=yes/no  -- use keyframes when dragging the seekbar title='${media-title}'   -- string compatible with property-expansion to be shown as OSC title showtitle=yes/no         -- show title and no hide timeout on pause timetotal=yes/no         -- display total time instead of remaining time? visibility='auto'        -- only used at init to set visibility_mode(...) windowcontrols='auto'    -- whether to show window controls volumecontrol=yes/no     -- whether to show mute button and volumne slider language='eng'           -- eng=English chs=Chinese
+    seekbarkeyframes=yes/no         -- use keyframes when dragging the seekbar title='${media-title}'          -- string compatible with property-expansion to be shown as OSC title showtitle=yes/no                -- show title and no hide timeout on pause timetotal=yes/no                -- display total time instead of remaining time? visibility=auto/yes/no          -- only used at init to set visibility_mode(...) windowcontrols=auto/yes/no      -- whether to show window controls volumecontrol=yes/no            -- whether to show mute button and volumne slider language='eng'                  -- eng=English chs=Chinese
 ```

 # Button Actions